tanushBee/Power-flow-analysis-via-typed-graph-neural-networks/README.md

 * Building and training a typed graph neural netework based power flow solver.
 * Reloading a previous model and testing it.

-*If you have any questions or observations, contact me at 782726@unizar.es*
+*If you have any questions or observations, you can contact me at 782726@unizar.es*